 Luckily, you still have time to shift your garden into winter gear.

 Prep your flower beds for winter to enjoy a clean slate in spring.
 Plus, plant a few of the best winter flowers, so you can revel in their joyous color even during the coldest winter days.

 Help Your Flower Bed Weather Winter in 6 Steps

 Before you jump in – trowel in toe – check if the first frost has arrived in your area.

-This help retain moisture and add nutrients to the soil.
+- Add organic matter atop your flower bed.
+This help retains moisture and add nutrients to the soil.
 Organic leaf humus is best.
 Otherwise, use compost or peat moss.
 If you’re feeling ambitious, mix into the soil.

-Choose cool-season flowers and shrubs, such as ornamental kale, snap dragons, chrysanthemums, and winterberries.
+- Add some much-needed winter color in containers.
+Choose cool-season flowers and shrubs, such as ornamental kale, snapdragons, chrysanthemums, and winter berries.
 These beautiful blooms become brighter as it gets colder, so they’ll survive even the coldest parts of the country.